-We will continue to gather and update accurate, relevant, and timely information on specific premises and sites and produce Site Specific Risk Information, Emergency Response Plans and Site-Specific Premise Plans to assist in the management of any hazards and/or risks.
+We will continue to gather and update accurate, relevant and timely information on specific premises and sites and produce site specific risk information, emergency response plans and site specific premise plans to assist in the management of any hazards and/or risks.

-Proposal 8: We want to develop options for improving the efficient deployment of ar emergency response resources to flexibly meet current and futurerisks and demands
+We want to develop options for improving the efficient deployment of our emergency response resources to flexibly meet current and future risks and demands

-Our Emergency Call handling service is delivered 24hours a day, 365 days per year from our fire control room at Hartlepool.
+Our emergency call handling service is delivered 24 hours a day, 365 days per year from our fire control room at Hartlepool.
 In collaboration with County Durham and Darlington Fire and Rescue Service we have recently commissioned an independent review of strategic collaborative options for Fire Control call handling and mobilising going forward.
-Over the next year we will use the outcomes of the Independent Review to inform the nature of a future provision of Fire Call handling and mobilising services.
+Over the next year we will use the outcomes of the Independent Review to inform the nature of our future provision of Fire Call handling and mobilising services.

 Our operational crews have a wide range of duties and responsibilities, which are assessed in our annual analysis of capacity and productivity.
-We take a detailed view of the capacity at each station, which is based on prevention, protection, and emergency response requirements; and the need for crews to maintain operational competence, fitness standards and ensure that equipment is always maintained and ready for use.
+We take a detailed view of the capacity at each station, which is based on prevention, protection and emergency response requirements; and the need for crews to maintain operational competence, fitness standards and ensure that equipment is always maintained and ready for use.